-Gene Therapies to Slow, Stop and Reverse the Neurodegenerative Process
+Gene Therapies to Slow or Stop the Neurodegenerative Process

-At Prevail Therapeutics, we are developing a pipeline of gene therapies to cure the underlying disease process for patients with Parkinson’s disease and other neurodegenerative and lysosomal disorders.
-We are focused on leveraging recent breakthroughs in human genetics that point to potential disease-modifying targets for neurodegenerative diseases.
-Our programs target patient populations with urgent unmet needs, where there are currently no available therapies that modify the progressive course of these disorders.
+At Prevail Therapeutics, we are developing a pipeline of gene therapies to slow or stop the underlying disease process for patients with Parkinson’s disease and other neurodegenerative disorders.
+We are leveraging recent breakthroughs in human genetics that point to potential disease-modifying targets for neurodegenerative diseases.
+Our programs utilize a precision medicine approach targeting patient populations with urgent unmet needs, where there are currently no available therapies that modify the progressive course of their disorders.

 Prevail was founded in a collaborative effort by Asa Abeliovich, M.D., Ph.D., OrbiMed and The Silverstein Foundation for Parkinson’s with GBA, who shared a common vision: to eradicate Parkinson’s disease and related disorders.
-We aim to translate recent advances in our understanding of the root genetic causes of these diseases into therapeutics for patients.
-Through a partnership with REGENXBIO, we are utilizing the NAV AAV9 vector technology to advance a pipeline of gene therapy programs into therapies for patients in need.
+Through a partnership with REGENXBIO, we are utilizing the NAV AAV9 vector technology to advance a pipeline of gene therapy programs.
+We are developing our AAV9-based gene therapies for genetically defined patient populations, which we believe will increase the probability of creating disease-modifying therapies that improve patient outcomes.

 Prevail was launched in 2017 with a world-class leadership team, partners and investors.
 We are headquartered in New York City at the Alexandria Center for Life Science.